Surgery & Anesthesia

 Thousands of pets go missing every year, and many don’t make it back home.
 Even collars and identification tags may not be enough to protect your pet.
 Microchips are safe, simple forms of identification.

 A microchip is about the size and shape of a grain of rice and is placed underneath your pet’s skin between the shoulder blades.
 Microchip implantation takes only a few minutes and is very safe.
 Your pet’s microchip carries identification information about your pet, including your name, address, and contact information.

 Best Friends Animal Hospital believes microchipping is the safest, most effective method of pet recovery available.
 To learn more about the benefits of microchips or to schedule an appointment to have your pet microchipped, please contact our office today!

 Best Friends Animal Hospital wants to make sure your pet's stay away from home is as pleasant and safe as possible.
 That's why we offer climate controlled indoor housing and hand walk each pet a minimum of 2 times per day.
 With separate housing facilities for canine and feline guests, we guarantee your pet will having a relaxing stay.
 Pets may be dropped off and picked up during regular business hours Monday through Friday.
 Also offered at BFAH is our popular Sunday Pick-Up service.
 With this service, one of our trained staff will escort your pet directly to your vehicle at the time of your arrival!
+This service begins at 4:30 PM!
 If you have any questions regarding boarding for your pet, please contact us today.